airhorns/batman/README.md

 * pure HTML views
 * toolchain support built on [node.js](http://nodejs.org) and [cake](http://jashkenas.github.com/coffee-script/#cake)

+The APIs are heavily inspired by [Rails](http://rubyonrails.org/) and designed to make Rails devs feel right at home.

 We're targeting Chrome, Safari 4+, Firefox 3+, and IE 7+ for compatibility, although some of those require you to include [es5shim](https://github.com/kriskowal/es5-shim).